The Answers to All Your Questions (almost)

 GL: Short for “Girl Love.”
 This can be seen as the Korean equivalent of the Japanese “yuri” genre, though, again, the two have their own distinct characters that are better discussed elsewhere.
 GL webtoons, like BL, feature two women in a romantic relationship.
 Unlike BL, GL comics are generally written by women, for women.

-Mature: Mature comics are comics whose stories largely revolve around sexual content.
+Mature: Mature comics are comics that largely revolve around sexual content.
 Mature content often overlaps with other genres, such as BL or GL, though much of the content is for the heterosexual male audience.

 Other comics that feature content that readers might find uncomfortable (such as depictions or suggestions of violence, profanity, etc.) have age restrictions, and we are working to add warnings to such comics.